an-slua-sidhe/Elite-Gourmet/README.md

 ### **Design Choices**

 The site was intended to have an aura of classy competence, a simplicity of design that didn't attempt to overwhelm the users senses.
 I have tried to use clear, simple and high quality images and textures when designing the site.
 I didn't want a site that contained too much clutter and text, but one that got across its message confidently, clearly and cleanly.
 Therefore, I decided to create a single-page site with a focused aesthetic.
-Mobile, tablet and desktop versions of the site are only very slightly different, basically invloving **Bootstrap** responsive breakpoint changes (see the [**Restaurants Section**](#restaurants-section) below).
+Mobile, tablet and desktop versions of the site are only very slightly different, basically involving **Bootstrap** responsive break-point changes (see the [**Restaurants Section**](#restaurants-section) below).

 #### Images

 I wanted a selection of high quality images for the site, which were uncluttered and depicted cooking scenes in an elegant way.
 Where these images would be used was already decided in the design **Wireframes** (see [above](#basic-wireframes)).
 I found the assets I sought on [**Pixabay**](https://pixabay.com/).
 The main **Jumbotron Background Image** was very important for the site.
 I chose one that was tasteful, with a palette of muted, yet organic colours, and it can be found [here](assets/images/jumbotron.jpg).
 I selected an ephemeral image of fine dining for the **README Banner Logo** which can be found [here](assets/images/banner.png).
 The **Booking Section Background** (click [here](assets/images/bookings-background.jpg)) introduces a dash of brighter colour to the overall palette.
 This is expanded with the **About Us Background**, which you can see [here](assets/images/about-us-background.jpg).
-Finally, each culinary venue has an image that was sourced from the restaurant's own webpage; click on the restaurant name below to see the location of these files in this repository:
+Finally, each culinary venue has an image that was sourced from the restaurant's own web page; click on the restaurant name below to see the location of these files in this repository:

 - [Ichigo Ichie](assets/images/ichigo-ichie-cork.jpg)
 - [The Cliff House](assets/images/cliff-house-waterford.jpg)